eligotts/grooper_gpt/README.md

+# What this code does

+This code allows for the creation of subteams, as well as creation and deletion of team members.
+When a new subteam is created, the group members are evenly distributed into the subteams.

 # Does the code work?

 Yes, the code works decently.
 It allows for the creation of sub teams and creation/deletion of team members.
 It distributes team members evenly, but not according to who has worked with who the least.